Need Emergency Help?

 24/7 Crisis Hotline: 770-479-1703 En Español: 770-720-7050 Toll Free: 1-800-33-HAVEN (42836) Nationwide: 1-800-621-HOPE (4673)

 If you think you are in an abusive relationship, it is important to make a plan to keep yourself and your children safe.
 Think of a safety plan like keeping an emergency kit in your car.
 Hopefully you won’t need it but if you do, it could save your life.
 Here are some things to consider:

 Are You in an Abusive Relationship?

 - Identify things that have worked in the past to keep you safe.

 - Think about what has happened in the past and how the abuser has acted.
-Identify clues that indicate when things might become violence (i.e. behavioral – body language, drug/alcohol use, etc. – and event driven – paydays, holidays, etc.)
+Identify clues that indicate when things might become violent (i.e. behavioral – body language, drug/alcohol use, etc. – and event-driven – paydays, holidays, etc.)

 - Identify what you will do if the violence starts again.
 Can you call the police?
 Is there a phone in the house?
 Can you work out a signal with the children or neighbors to call the police or get help?